Cessna Citation V: Citation Encore/Encore+

 MTOW increases by 330 pounds to 16,630 pounds, to carry five passengers with full fuel, lengthening takeoff from the 3,180 feet needed by the Ultra.
 The improved PW535 high altitude thrust allow the Encore to climb faster and cruise higher.

-Military designations
+Military use

 The UC-35A is the United States Army designation and UC-35C is the United States Marine Corps designation for the Citation Ultra, which replaced older versions of the C-12 Huron.
+The Marine Corps used the aircraft for high-priority personnel and cargo deliveries.
+Both of its UC-35C aircraft were retired in May 2021 and placed in storage.

 Another version of the Model 560 is the OT-47B Tracker, five of which were purchased by the Department of Defense for use in drug interdiction reconnaissance operations, based at Maxwell Air Force Base.
 The OT-47B utilizes AN/APG-66 fire control radar and the WF-360TL imaging system.
-The OT-47Bs have been operated on loan to the Colombian Air Force and Peruvian Navy.
+The OT-47Bs have been operated on loan to the Colombian Aerospace Force and Peruvian Navy.

 The UC-35B is the Army designation and UC-35D is the Marine Corps designation for the Citation Encore.
+The final UC-35D was delivered to the Marine Corps in May 2006.
+The Marine Corps plans to replace its 10 UC-35D aircraft with new UC-12W Huron aircraft by 2030, and began phasing out the UC-35D in 2021.